edmundquintero/myschedule/docs/solr_setup.rst

-Solr is currently on mysq1-central.
+Production and staging instances of Solr are currently on mysq1-central, running under tomcat.

 ==========================
 Solr Configuration Updates
 ==========================

+Solr config files are located in the myschedule/solr folder.
 Configuration updates typically will consist of changes to schema.xml, solrconfig.xml, and/or synonyms.txt.

-For staging, copy them into /vol1/solr-staging/conf.
+Note that for solronfig.xml, you must use the appropriate version of the file for the environment you are deploying to.
+(The difference is the data-dir path.):

+ * solrconfig.xml is for production
+ * solrconfig.xml.staging is for staging
+ * solrconfig.xml.dev is for development

+1. Copy the files to the appropriate solr conf dir

+First backup the files you will be copying over!!!

+For staging, copy the new versions of the files into /vol1/solr-staging/conf: sudo cp solrconfig.xml.staging /vol1/solr-staging/conf/solrconfig.xml sudo cp schema.xml /vol1/solr-staging/conf/ sudo cp synonyms.txt /vol1/solr-staging/conf/

-For production, copy them into /vol1/solr/conf.
+For production, copy them into /vol1/solr/conf: sudo cp solrconfig.xml /vol1/solr/conf/ sudo cp schema.xml /vol1/solr/conf/
+sudo cp synonyms.txt /vol1/solr/conf/

+2. After copying the appropriate version of the files into the appropriate solr conf directory, restart tomcat:

+sudo service tomcat6 restart

+3. After restarting tomcat, the index may need to be rebuilt.
+If so, on one of the myschedule front-ends, (pas3 or pas4), run (WITH SUDO) the myschedule_rebuild_index.py script located in the myschedule/scripts folder:

+sudo python2.5 myschedule_rebuild_index.py

 ===========================================================